-Managing Your Expectations
+Managing Your Career Expectations

-It all starts from realistic expectations.
+It all starts with realistic expectations.
 There are some people who expect hiring managers to get back to them in a few hours after they sent the application.
-But that is simply not possible for the most companies.
+But that is simply not possible for most companies.
 Obviously, you are not the only one trying to get your foot through the company doors.
 The whole hiring process s very time consuming as HR managers often have to review all resumes, conduct some phone screens, gather feedback, etc. Landing a job then doesn't happen when you want it.
 And yes, it may seem to go very slow but there is nothing you can do with it.
 Understanding the process from another perspective contributes to setting right expectations which can help you stay calm.

 Secondly, back your expectations with some practical actions.
-For example make a document where you jot down all of your job search activities.
+For example, make a document where you jot down all of your job search activities.
 It is very easy to get lost when you apply to multiple jobs as you can lose track of what you should next in each application.
 So what you could do is better organize your activities.
 Create a list of companies you will or have applied to and mark the steps to be made whether it is an application or follow up.
 This way you will keep yourself right on track focusing on what needs to be done rather than how long this whole thing takes.
 Remember that there are some objective reasons why the response from an HR may delay but you can do nothing about that.
 Therefore, it is better to concentrate on what you can do to control the process.